huggingface/transformers/docs/source/en/chat_templating.md

 That said, there are some common use-cases for these extra arguments, such as passing tools for function calling, or documents for retrieval-augmented generation.
 In these common cases, we have some opinionated recommendations about what the names and formats of these arguments should be.
-By sticking to these conventions when writing your template, you make it easier for users to use stabdard tool-use or RAG input pipelines with your model without needing any manual reformatting.

 ### Arguments for tool use

-Our recommendation for "tool use" LLMs which can choose to call functions as external tools is that their template should accept a `tools` argument.
+"Tool use" LLMs can choose to call functions as external tools before generating an answer.
+Our recommendation for tool use models is that their template should accept a `tools` argument.
 This should be a list of tools, defined via [JSON Schema](https://json-schema.org/).
 Each "tool" is a single function that the model can choose to call, and the schema should include the function name, its description and the expected spec for its arguments.